iinitt/iinitt/README.md

 # wiki
 https://iinitt.nekoweb.org/

-note: iinitt's developing process will continue from https://github.com/ilkayBedrock/iinitt. this is a mirror organization which additionally contains misselencius things like logos etc.
+note: iinitt's developing process will continue from https://github.com/ilkayBedrock/iinitt. this is a mirror organization which additionally contains misc. things like logos etc.